-If you're traveling to Charlotte, North Carolina on a limited budget and looking for some free or cheap things to do while visiting the Queen City, you're in luck– there are a number of events and attractions that don't charge admission around the city.
+If you're traveling to Charlotte, North Carolina, on a limited budget and looking for some free or cheap things to do while visiting the Queen City, you're in luck.

 From museums and special public exhibits at the Public Library of Charlotte to botanical gardens and nature preserves, Charlotte offers residents and visitors alike a number of great adventures without having to break the bank.

-Explore the top free things to do while in the city to plan a trip that saves cash while still having a great, memorable time in Charlotte.
+Explore the top free things to do while in the city to plan a trip that saves cash while still having a memorable time.

-The birthplace of James K. Polk, the 11th President of the United States is on display in Pineville, just southwest of Charlotte where visitors can go on a 30-minute tour of the restored 19th Century homestead at the James K. Polk Memorial State Historic Site.
+The birthplace of James K. Polk, the 11th President of the United States, is on display in Pineville, just southwest of Charlotte where visitors can go on a 30-minute tour of the restored nineteenth-century homestead at the James K. Polk Memorial State Historic Site.

 Various exhibits around the grounds celebrate different aspects of Polk's life and presidency including settling the Oregon boundary dispute, annexing California, and his involvement in the Mexican-American War.

 Visitors can also experience authentic furnishings and reenactments at this State Historic Site or explore the separate kitchen and barn for a closer look at life during the 11th presidency.

 The Public Library of Charlotte and Mecklenburg County's (PLCMC) Main Branch features rotating exhibits and had a complete renovation in 2017 to modernize the facilities.

 Completely free and open to the public, the PLCMC offers visitors a huge database of information as well as special displays of art collections in the Library's display room.